 It's time to take flight!
 But how to leave the nest?
 Here's a quick guide to getting started and preparing to attend your first Twitter party:

 - Find a Party.
-Once you've become more familiar with Twitter, it's time to PARTY!
-Find a party by checking out the links to calendars on our Twitter Party Resources Page.
-Some parties require that you register (or RSVP) in advance, some don't.
+Once you've become acclimated with Twitter, it's time to PARTY!
+Find a party on our calendar and click that party's link to learn more (or sign up to be a TweeVIP and get weekly e-mail party updates!)
+Some parties require that you register in advance, some don't.
 The link to the party's page should make it clear what you need to do to attend.

 - Follow the Party Hosts.
-If you find a party to attend and click on the party link, you will see a list of the host(s) for that particular party, usually listed by their Twitter ID (such as @TweeParties).
+If you find a party to attend and click on the party link, you will see a list of the host(s) for that particular party.
 It's a good idea to follow them beforehand so that you can learn about any last-minute changes or updates to that party.

 - Contact Us.
 If you have any other questions, please contact us at firstname.lastname@example.org and we will do our best to help.
-Happy Tweeting!
+Happy Twittering!